 Anadarko has successfully and safely explored for energy resources beneath salt layers in the subsurface for more than a decade.
 During this time, Anadarko's geoscientists have developed a subsalt exploration methodology that includes applying leading-edge technology to process and interpret geophysical data.
 The combination of expertise in technological applications and exploration experience has allowed Anadarko to establish a differentiating skill set and industry-leading deepwater exploration success rate that is being applied to proven and emerging basins worldwide.

 Deepwater Spar Technology

 Anadarko has an extensive collection of spar floating production facilities spanning the Gulf of Mexico.
-Deepwater spar production systems offer a stable platform attached to a large cylindrical hull that can accommodate dry-tree and wet-tree wells, and support workover and drilling operations.
 One of the major benefits of the floating spar facility is the ability to move it and drill additional wells under the spar.
 This allows for phased development of deepwater fields.
-To view photos of our Lucius, Constitution, Boomvang and Redhawk spars, visit our Media Library under the Media Center section of our website.
+View photos of our operated spars, in our Media Library.

-Horizontal drilling is a technological advancement that was key in unlocking vast new oil and natural gas resources in the U.S. onshore.
+Horizontal drilling is a technology that is key in unlocking vast new oil and natural gas resources in the U.S. onshore.
 It is a method of drilling thousands of feet vertically then turning the drill bit to drill another several thousand feet horizontally along the resource-bearing zones.
 This practice allows for the wellbore to access a larger cross section of the targeted reservoir, increasing production rates.
 Horizontal drilling also significantly reduces the amount of surface space needed for production by enabling numerous wells to be drilled from a single pad.
 Doing so allows producers to consolidate gathering equipment, roads and pipelines, and reduces truck traffic and associated emissions.